RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-Trust-Valley.md

 ---
 title:  "Trust Valley"
-excerpt:  "The Trust Valley is a public-private partnership aimed at promoting the excellen (...)"
+excerpt:  "The Trust Valley is a public-private partnership aimed at promoting the excellence of the Lake Geneva region in the field of digital trust and cybersecurity. (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Organi.png
 sidebar: